 The Power of Transformation: An Introduction

 At its core, integration seeks to find the area under a curve or, more generally, to calculate the accumulation of a quantity.
-However, the complexity of the function being integrated can make this task incredibly difficult.
+That said, the complexity of the function being integrated can make this task incredibly difficult.
 Transformations, in this context, are mathematical operations that change the variable(s) of integration, effectively altering the domain and the integrand.
 The goal is to transform the integral into a simpler form that can be evaluated using standard techniques.

 Types of Transformations in Integration